 One of the few difficult things about buckling lengths is, that you need to know if your structure is a “sway” structure or a “non-sway” structure.
 Commonly the simple check is made with displacements, but unfortunately, it may lead to serious mistakes!

-Firstly, I want to show you why “type” of a system is crucial in buckling design.
+Firstly, I want to show you why the “type” of a system is crucial in buckling design.
 In the previous post about buckling length, I have shown a chart that is very popular.
 It is often used in textbooks when buckling length is described:

 This set only works in non-sway structures, and is it so easy to forget that!
 To make it simple if you have a frame like this, everything is fine:

 Unfortunately, when you remove the horizontal support from the top, problems start to happen.
 The column is still rigidly connected at the bottom, with a hinge at the top.
 This suggests that the buckling length coefficient should be 0.7 as in the picture above.
 But the top connection is made to… nothing really.
-The entire top (with the beam) will move in horizontal direction!
-This will result is a deformation like this:
+The entire top (with the beam) will move in a horizontal direction!
+This will result in a deformation like this:

-Even though the type of the connection did not change (it is still rigid at one side and hinge at the other) the buckling length did!
+Even though the type of the connection did not change (it is still rigid at one side and hinged at the other) the buckling length did!
 And the change is huge from 0.7H to 2H.

 This is the reason why you want to be certain what type of structure you are dealing with!